Just-in-Type/Garoa/README.md

 # About Just in Type

 ​Just in Type is a Brazilian typefoundry that spices the world of typography.
-Their typefaces has samba’s movement, Carnival’s sensuality and soccer’s precision.
+Their typefaces have samba’s movement, Carnival’s sensuality and soccer’s precision.
 Tony de Marco and Diego Maldonado join experience and inovation to lead creations of elegant and extremely functional typefaces.